Kennon Road: History

-As the Americans wanted to make Baguio a summer retreat to solidify Manila’s position, they decided to build a sturdy and reliable road to go there.
-They first tapped Charles W. Mead, who was a civil engineer.
-But was subsequently replaced by Colonel N.M.
+As the American colonial government wanted to make Baguio a summer retreat to solidify Manila’s position, they decided to build a sturdy and reliable road to go there.
+They first tapped Charles W. Mead, who was a civil engineer, but he was subsequently replaced by Colonel N.M.
 Holmes.
 Two years after in 1903, the project was turned over to the administration of Lyman Kennon.

 The construction of the road commenced in 1903 by cutting across the mountains of Benguet with the combined efforts of various Filipinos, Americans, Chinese Filipinos and Japanese nationals.
-It was considered one of the most difficult and expensive civil engineering projects of its day, with expenditures by the newly established Insular Government of the Philippine Islands in excess of US$2.7 million.
+It was considered one of the most difficult and expensive civil engineering projects of its day, with expenditures by the newly established Insular Government of the Philippine Islands over US$2.7 million.
 The Americans were inimical and irked, as evident in their stance that it was the "Christian Feast Holidays" celebrated by the Filipinos that caused the delays in the completion of the road.

 More than 2,300 foreign and local workers worked on the road.
-Aside from Filipino engineers and construction workers and U.S. Army Corps of Engineers headed by Col. Lyman Kennon, foreigners from 36 countries were recruited to work on the road; the majority, at about 1,500 or 22%, were Japanese.
+Aside from Filipino engineers and construction workers and U.S. Army Corps of Engineers headed by Col. Lyman Kennon, foreigners from 36 countries were recruited to work on the road; the majority, at about 1,500 or 22%, were Japanese, and about 1,000 were Chinese.
 The road proved to be a more challenging and dangerous than the original plan of Mead.
 Hundreds of workers died from malaria and dysentery while more plunged to their deaths while building the road.
 They are also affected when intense rainpour dredged their positions.
 The eventual result was in reality, a deviation from the original plan.
 After the road was completed, some of the foreign road workers, such as those from British Hong Kong and Japan, decided to remain in Baguio to live permanently, such as some Cantonese Chinese Filipinos or in the case of some Japanese Filipinos, move to work in Abaca plantations in Mintal or Calinan in Davao City.